ph0ph0/DayTraderTools/README.md

 # Day Trader Tools

 This was a side-project that I created in order to address crucial profitability issues in discretionary trading - when to take partials and at what return factor.
-The gif above shows the fully working example, though the project was never launched due to other commitments.
+The gif above shows the fully working example.

 Partialling in trading (aka partial profit taking) is the act of partially closing a trade in order to capture profits, whilst still holding some shares in case the trade moves further in the trade's favour.